Jin8057/COMP3005_A3_Repository_Jin_Liu/README.md

 #### Student Number: 101344075
 #### Date: November 2025

-### Description
+### Design Explanation
 This project demonstrates how to connect a **PostgreSQL** database with a **Java (JDBC)** application to perform the four basic **CRUD operations** (Create, Read, Update, Delete) on a table named `students`.

-The assignment implements:
+DatabaseConnection.java provides a reusable connect() method that establishes a JDBC connection to PostgreSQL.

+Main.java defines four clearly separated functions, each performing one CRUD operation:

 - `getAllStudents()`: Retrieves and displays all records from the students table.
 - `addStudent()` : Inserts a new student record into the students table.
 - `updateStudentEmail()`: Updates the email address for a student with the specified student_id.
 - `deleteStudent()`: Deletes the record of the student with the specified student_id.

-### Design Explanation
-DatabaseConnection.java provides a reusable connect() method that establishes a JDBC connection to PostgreSQL.

-Main.java defines four clearly separated functions, each performing one CRUD operation:

-getAllStudents() → Reads and prints all student records.

-addStudent() → Inserts a new student using parameterized SQL (PreparedStatement).

-updateStudentEmail() → Updates a student’s email by ID.

-deleteStudent() → Deletes a record by ID.

 Each function prints clear output messages to the console for demonstration.